 Partner, Washington, D.C.

-Since re-entering private practice after government service Ray Calamaro has advised and represented clients before executive branch agencies and departments, including the White House; the Office of the U.S. Trade Representative; and the Departments of State, Defense, Treasury, Commerce, and Agriculture.
+Since re-entering private practice after government service, Ray Calamaro has advised clients before executive branch agencies and departments, including the White House; the Office of the U.S. Trade Representative; and the Departments of State, Defense, Treasury, Commerce, and Agriculture.

-From 1990 until 1994, Ray Calamaro practiced in Brussels where he represented U.S., European, Latin American, and Asian clients, advising on pending matters before the European Commission, Parliament, and Council.
-He also acts as an advocate before these bodies for clients with interests in EU directives and regulations.
+From 1990 until 1994, he practiced in Brussels, where he represented U.S., European, Latin American, and Asian clients, advising on pending matters before the European Commission, Parliament, and Council.
+He has continued to act as an advocate before these bodies for clients with interests in EU laws and policies.

-Before practicing law in Washington, D.C. he served as U.S. Deputy Assistant Attorney General for legislative affairs where he assisted the Attorney General with regard to matters pending in Congress and represented the U.S. Department of Justice before Congress.
-Prior thereto, he was Legislative Director for a U.S. Senator.
+He served as U.S. Deputy Assistant Attorney General for legislative affairs where he assisted the Attorney General on Congressional matters and represented the U.S. Department of Justice before Congress.
+Prior thereto, he was Legislative Director for a U.S. senator.

 Ray Calamaro has held senior positions in two transition governments: Carter-Mondale in 1976-77 and Clinton-Gore in 1992-93.
-Prior to joining Hogan & Hartson in 1995, he headed the Washington, D.C. and Brussels offices of a major New York-based law firm.
+Prior to joining Hogan & Hartson (now Hogan Lovells) in 1995, he headed the Washington, D.C. and Brussels offices of a major New York-based law firm.

 - Represents a U.S. manufacturing company before U.S. Congress and the Executive Branch in preserving its domestic preference in military contracts.